Report: LSU wide receiver Jonathan Giles has entered the NCAA transfer portal

 He wore the coveted No. 7 jersey for the Tigers, then switched to No. 12 after struggling in the first few months of the 2018 season.

-Now the senior has entered the NCAA transfer portal, according to 247Sports, and will be able to play immediately at another school as a graduate transfer.
+The senior entered the NCAA transfer portal Thursday, according to 247Sports, and will be able to play immediately at another school as a graduate transfer.

+Toward the end of the first round of Major League Baseball draft, a few franchises called tw…

 The 6-foot-1, 186-pound Giles, who caught 10 passes for 59 yards in 2018, is the most recent Tigers football player to enter the portal.